DanielAkesson/Coffee-Filter/README.md

 # Coffee-Filter
 A small programming language made for fun, includes a parser, grammar, tokenizer, AST walker and a command prompt made in C#

-Try the build to test the language in a small command prompt.
+Try the release to test the language in a small command prompt.
 _______
 Language Grammar:
 |program|line* EOF|